The Cloud And Storm Processes Research Lab

 Studying Clouds with Advanced Techniques

-Our group advances the state-of-the-science using cutting-edge technology, including high performance numerical models, breakthrough data analytics and tracking algorithms, and new observational methods, such as Uncrewed Aerial Systems (UAS/Drones)
+Our group at The University of Alabama in Huntsville in the Department of Atmospheric and Earth Science and the Earth System Science Center advances the state-of-the-science using cutting-edge technology, including high performance numerical models, breakthrough data analytics and tracking algorithms, and new observational methods, such as Uncrewed Aerial Systems (UAS/Drones)

 Latest News